Self Drive Tour

 Rest up for tomorrow’s drive to St. Louis, where more baseball history awaits!

-Set off early for the 4-hour drive from Louisville to St. Louis, ensuring you arrive in time for an exciting lunchtime game at Busch Stadium, where the St. Louis Cardinals take on the Milwaukee Brewers.
+Set off early for the four-hour drive from Louisville to St. Louis, aiming to arrive in time for a lively lunchtime game at Busch Stadium.

-After the game, take a short walk to the Gateway Arch, where you can ride to the top for panoramic views of the city.
-Then, visit the Cardinals Hall of Fame and Museum, located next to the stadium, to dive deeper into the team’s legendary history and see memorabilia from greats like Stan Musial and Bob Gibson.
+After the game, walk over to the Gateway Arch and ride to the top for panoramic views across the Mississippi River and downtown St. Louis.
+Baseball fans may also want to visit the Cardinals Hall of Fame and Museum, located beside the stadium, to explore the team’s rich history and legendary players.

-End your day with dinner at Charlie Gitto’s, a legendary Italian restaurant in St. Louis’ Hill District, or enjoy a relaxed evening at Broadway Oyster Bar, a great spot for live music and Cajun seafood.
+Round off the day with dinner at Charlie Gitto’s, a St. Louis institution in the Hill District, or opt for a more laid-back evening at Broadway Oyster Bar, known for live music and Cajun-inspired seafood.

 Depart St. Louis early for the 5-hour drive to Chicago, the final stop on your ultimate baseball road trip.
 Upon arrival, check into your hotel and take some time to stretch your legs before exploring the city.